SciCatProject/dataset-workflow/README.md

   ```

   ---
-  *To increase the maximum memory (default 512 mB) of the OpenWhisk runtimes, open the file* docker-whisk-controller.env *inside the* docker-compose *directory, add the following environment variable and then restart the containers*
+  *To increase the maximum memory limit (default 512 mB) of the OpenWhisk runtimes, open the file* docker-whisk-controller.env *inside the* docker-compose *directory, add the following environment variable and then restart the containers*

   ```
   CONFIG_whisk_memory_max=[value in mB, e.g., 2048]m